Time to scrap the scales!

-Weighing yourself every day’s just a waste of time, what’s important is what your shape tells you
+Weighing yourself daily’s a waste of time, what matters is what your shape tells you

-STAND BY Slimpodders, here’s the best weight loss advice you’re ever going to get: Ditch the diet, throw away the scales and buy yourself a measuring tape.
+STAND BY Slimpodders, here’s the best weight loss advice you’re ever going to get: Throw away the scales and buy yourself a measuring tape.
 Let your clothes be the guide to how you’re achieving your goals, as feeling the way your body’s changing is so much more important than weighing it.
 Because for many people, their body shape will change quite quickly whereas their weight may take a while to start falling.

 A lot of people have the wrong ideas about weight loss, and then get frustrated because they’re not achieving what they want.
 There are so many common misconceptions about what we should and should not be doing when we’re trying to lose the pounds and this can often lead to disappointment.